lynnpye/sl_triggers/extern/libraries/sexlab/sl_triggers_function_library_sexlab.md

 **Description**

-Returns true if the actor is forbidden from SexLab scenes, false otherwise
+Returns: bool: true if the actor is forbidden from SexLab scenes, false otherwise

 **Parameters**

-    Form actor: the Actor to query about being forbidden from SexLab scenes
+    Form: actor: the Actor to query about being forbidden from SexLab scenes

 **Example**